blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Sources for Deception.md

 ## Random read (to verify and pick citations)
 Islam employs 9 types of deceptions to destroy non-Muslims: Taqiya, Hiyal, Adab al jadal, dawah, kitman, tafsir, darura, and muruna.
 According to sharia, in certain situations, deception – also known as 'taqiyya', based on Quranic terminology, – is not only permitted but sometimes obligatory.

 Muhammad is quoted in the Hadith saying: "If I take an oath and later find something else better, I do what is better and break my oath (see Sahih Bukhari V7B67N427)."

-Muslims who must choose between either recanting Islam or being harmed are not only permitted to lie by pretending to have apostatised, but many jurists have decreed that, according to Quran 4:29, Muslims are obligated to lie in such instances.

- The primary Quranic verse sanctioning deception with respect to non-Muslims states: "Let believers not take for friends and allies infidels instead of believers.
-Whoever does this shall have no relationship left with Allah – unless you but guard yourselves against them, taking precautions."
-(Quran 3:28; see also 2:173; 2:185; 4:29; 22:78; 40:28.)

- Al-Tabari's (838-923 AD) Tafsir, or Quranic exegeses, is essentially a standard reference in the entire Muslim world.
-Regarding 3:28, he wrote: "If you [Muslims] are under their [infidels'] authority, fearing for yourselves, behave loyally to them, with your tongue, while harbouring inner animosity for them...
-Allah has forbidden believers from being friendly or on intimate terms with the infidels in place of believers – except when infidels are above them [in authority].
-In such a scenario, let them act friendly towards them."

  None of this should be surprising considering that Muhammad himself, whose example as the "most perfect human" is to be tenaciously followed, took an expedient view on the issue of deception.
 For instance, Muhammad permitted deceit in three situations: to reconcile two or more quarreling parties; husband to wife and vice-versa; and in war (See Sahih Muslim B32N6303, deemed an "authentic" hadith).

  A poet, Kab bin al-Ashruf, had offended Muhammad by making derogatory verse about Muslim women.
 Muhammad exclaimed in front of his followers: "Who will kill this man who has hurt Allah and his prophet?"
 A young Muslim named Muhammad bin Maslama volunteered, but with the caveat that, in order to get close enough to Kab to assassinate him, he be allowed to lie to the poet.
 Muhammad agreed.
 Maslama traveled to Kab and began denigrating Islam and Muhammad, carrying on this way till his disaffection became convincing enough for Kab to take him into his confidences.
 Soon thereafter, Maslama appeared with another Muslim and, while Kab's guard was down, they assaulted and killed him.
 They ran to Muhammad with Kab's head, to which the latter cried: "Allahu akbar" or "God is great" (see the hadith accounts of Sahih Bukhari and Ibn Sad).